Chapter 1: No jewel of mankind would ever make me

 "We both know that you will defend me.
 To say otherwise is to lie to yourself."

 Marian bristled, but not at the accusation of lying.
-“I have every right to question the man who has slaughtered the innocent people of Nottingham.
+“I have every right to question the man who has slaughtered Nottingham's innocent.
 It is you who have sold your soul to the Sheriff.”

-She hated him and her tone equally.
+She hated his responding smirk and her tone equally.
 Her life was hanging by a thread, and here he was baiting her.

 (And here she was—taking it.)

-“I could as easily call you the Sheriff’s whore, Sir Guy,” she goaded.
-Flinty anger sparked in his eyes again, lightening her weighted shoulders.
+“I could as easily call you the Sheriff’s whore,” she goaded.
+Flinty anger sparked in his eyes again, lightening her heavy shoulders.
 Him enraged; her defiant.
 The pieces where they should be.

-The iron grip Marian had on the situation faltered, as did her resolve for calm, as he glowered spitefully into his cup.
+The iron grip Marian had on the situation faltered as he glowered spitefully into his cup.
 Dismissively.

 “Better the Sheriff's whore than Hood’s.”

 With avenging agony she sprang forward, clawing from behind at Guy's collarbone.
 Her grip formed as she crushed her chest to his back.
-She yanked out a bladed hairpin from her twist.
-A bramble of curls tumbled down with it.
+She yanked out a bladed hairpin from her twist, a bramble of curls tumbling down with it.
 Iron sang as it pressed against his pulse.

 His tendon tautened like a bowstring.
-She pressed and squeezed, body and blade.
+She pressed and squeezed: words, body, and blade.

 Pain shot through her shin as he erupted from the chair between them.
 He grabbed her by her rib cage until her shoulders poked into him, their positions reversed.
-The prick of metal was at her neck, now.
+Metal pricked at her neck.

 “I dare you," she rasped.

 A longer lock of his hair brushed the nape of her neck.
-There was no vision of Robin’s arms.
-Green was fading to black.
+Green faded to black.

-The blade sliced shallowly as she stumbled backward, a tiny trickle of warmth running down her neck.
-She wiped the blood with the back of her palm, knowing it would smear.
-That metallic tang turned pungent, making her heart race with sickness and relief.
+The blade sliced shallowly as she stumbled backward, a tiny trickle of warmth running over her collarbone.
+She swiped at it with the back of her palm, knowing it would smear.
+That metallic tang made her heart race with sickness and relief.

-“I think you would never give me any satisfaction.
-It would also be imprudent to kill a lady of the Court," she muttered as an afterthought.
+“You will never give me any satisfaction.
+It would also be imprudent to kill a lady of the Court," Marian muttered as an afterthought.

 'And never mind that you love me', she did not say.